 Fresno Motorcycle Accident Attorney

 Motorcycle accidents are quite common in California, including the Fresno area.
 The city provides access to multiple major state roads, such as Highway 99 and Highway 41.
-Given that Fresno's population exceeds 500,000, congestion is also a serious issue.
-When roads are congested, there is a higher chance of motorcycle collisions occurring.Hold the Reckless Driver Accountable
+Given that Fresno's population exceeds 500,000, congestion is also a severe issue.
+When roads are congested, there is a higher chance of motorcycle collisions.

 If you were injured on your motorcycle, you have the right to take legal action and pursue a personal injury claim against the motorist's insurance policy.
-It is important to exercise this right because a serious injury often results in large medical bills and a significant amount of time away from work, meaning lost income and financial stress.
+It is important to exercise this right because a serious injury often results in large medical bills and significant time away from work, meaning lost income and financial stress.
 A motorcycle accident injury claim allows you to seek financial restitution for your medical bills, lost wages, and other harms and losses associated with the wreck.What Does Comparative Negligence Mean in a Motorcycle Accident Case?

 In some instances, when a motorcycle rider is hit by a motor vehicle, the motorcyclist may bear some of the blame for causing the collision.
 California law allows you to still seek a financial recovery for your harms and losses.
 This is because California has embraced comparative negligence as the standard for personal injury claims.
-This means a jury can compare the negligence of both the motorist and the motorcyclist and assess fault on a percentage basis, while still awarding damages to the injured party.How Does Comparative Fault Affect the Value of a Motorcycle Accident Claim?
+This means a jury can compare the negligence of both the motorist and the motorcyclist and assess fault on a percentage basis while still awarding damages to the injured party.How Does Comparative Fault Affect the Value of a Motorcycle Accident Claim?

 Who can be held liable for my injuries in a motorcycle accident?